elastic/kibana/src/core/MIGRATION.md

 }
 ```

-At this point, your legacy server-side plugin's logic is no longer coupled to legacy plugins.
+At this point, your legacy server-side plugin logic is no longer coupled to legacy plugins.

 ### Migrate to the new plugin system